 First off, you're probably only going to be interested in using HDHomeRun if you are a cord cutter (if you don't have a cable subscription).
-There is an HDHomeRun box specifically for people that have a cable subscription, but, other than not having to rent multiple cable boxes, I'm not sure this setup would benefit a subscriber, since there are plenty of apps that make watching broadcast television easy, as long as you have cable.
+There is an HDHomeRun box specifically for people that have a cable subscription, but I'm focusing on people that don't pay for cable and want to watch broadcast TV on their iPhone, iPad, Mac, or Apple TV.

 You might be asking, "How is this any different from simply watching CBS, NBC, or ABC on my TV?"
 Because that's what I asked, at first.
 Actually, there are two main benefits to using HDHomeRun as a broadcast television channel transmitter.